MicrosoftDocs/dynamics365smb-docs/business-central/bank-manage-bank-accounts.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: reconcile
-ms.date: 06/02/2017
+ms.date: 05/15/2018
 ms.author: sgroespe

 ---
 # Managing Bank Accounts
 At regular intervals, you must reconcile your bank ledger entries in [!INCLUDE[d365fin](includes/d365fin_md.md)] with the related bank transactions in bank accounts at your bank, and then post the balance to your bank account.
 You can perform this task either as part of processing the payments represented on a bank statement in the **Payment Reconciliation Journal**.
 Alternatively, you can perform the task separately from payment processing, in the **Bank Acc.
-Reconciliation** window, which supports check ledger entries.
-In both cases, you fill in the windows by importing the bank statement into [!INCLUDE[d365fin](includes/d365fin_md.md)].
+Reconciliation** window where you match (reconcile) bank statement lines in the left-hand pane with your internal bank account ledger entries in the right-hand pane.
+In both windows, you can fill in the bank statement information by importing a file or feed and you can use automatic matching suggestions.

+> [!NOTE]
+> In North American versions, you can also perform bank reconciliation in the **Bank Rec.
+Worksheet** window, which is better suited for checks and deposits but does not offer import of bank statement files.
+To use this window instead of the **Bank Acc.
+Reconciliation** window, deselect the **Bank Recon. with Auto.
+Match** field in the **General Ledger Setup** window.
+For more information, see the "Reconcile Bank Accounts" section under United States Local Functionality.

 Sometimes, you need to transfer amounts between bank account in [!INCLUDE[d365fin](includes/d365fin_md.md)] to reflect transfers at your bank.
 You perform this task in the **General Journal** window, in different ways depending on the currency of the funds.